grantjforrester/spring-security-jwt/README.md

 - it is well-formed
 - any "nbf" claim has elapsed
 - any "exp" claim has not elapsed
-- has a "kid" claim in its header
-- the key with the "kid" is present in the application's keyset
-- has the correct signature
+- has the correct signature based on a provided key.

-**Kids and Signature Checking**

-Each JWT must specify a "kid" claim in the header.
-This value is used to locate a key in the configured JWKS key set.
-The JWT's signature is then verified with the key.

-**The Spring Authentication Context**
+## The Spring Authentication Context

-On successful authentication the `JWTAuthenticationManager` builds a [`PreAuthenticatedAuthenticationToken`](https://docs.spring.io/spring-security/site/docs/4.2.12.RELEASE/apidocs/org/springframework/security/web/authentication/preauth/PreAuthenticatedAuthenticationToken.html) which is set in the current SecurityContext.
+On successful authentication the `JWTAuthenticationManager` builds a [`PreAuthenticatedAuthenticationToken`](https://docs.spring.io/spring-security/site/docs/4.2.12.RELEASE/apidocs/org/springframework/security/web/authentication/preauth/PreAuthenticatedAuthenticationToken.html) which is set in the current Spring SecurityContext.

 The token is populated from the JWT as follows: